Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The Ekedahl-Oort stratification

 On the other hand, by Serre duality, the choice of $B$ fixes a basis $B'$ for the dual space $H^1(\calC,\calO_\calC)$.
 The action of Frobenius on $H^1(\calC,\calO_\calC)$ gives then rise to a $\sigma$-linear operator, whose associated matrix in the basis $B'$ is known as the \textbf{Hasse-Witt matrix} $M_{HW}$.
 The way these two matrices are related is

-In characteristic $p\geq3$, there is an easy formula to compute these two matrices.
-If we complete the square to make $\calC$ to be of the form $y^2=f(x)$, for some $f(x)$ of degree either $5$ or $6$, and if we define the $c_i$ to be the constants satisfying the relation
+In characteristic $p\geq3$, there is an easy way to compute these two matrices.
+If we complete the square to make $\calC$ to be of the form $y^2=f(x)$, for some $f(x)$ of degree either five or six, and if we define the $c_i$ to be the constants satisfying the relation

 we can check that the Hasse-Witt matrix $M_{HW}$ is given by